Skip to content

 self.animation_type = animation_type

-def __call__(self, value: HasValue[A], frame: ReactiveValue[int]) -> Computed[A | T]:
+def _bind(self, value: HasValue[A], frame: ReactiveValue[int]) -> Computed[A | T]:

-easing = easing_function(start=self.start_frame, end=self.end_frame, ease=self.ease, frame=frame)
+ease = easing_function(start=self.start_frame, end=self.end_frame, ease=self.ease, frame=frame)

 @computed

-def f(value: A, frame: int, easing: float, start: T, end: T) -> A | T:
+def f(value: Any, frame: int, ease: float, start: T, end: T) -> Any:

-eased_value = end * easing + start * (1 - easing) # pyright: ignore[reportOperatorIssue] # noqa: E501
+eased_value = end * ease + start * (1 - ease) # pyright: ignore[reportOperatorIssue] # noqa: E501

 match self.animation_type: